idyll-lang/idyll-loader-component/README.md

 - `scrollwatch?: boolean`: When true, checks components for visibility.
 Otherwise loads immediately.
 Default is true.
 - `scrollrange?: number`: range outside of the view at which components are deemed visible
 - `loadScriptImmediately?: boolean `: When true, loads the script immediately.
-Otherwise defers load until component is displayed
+Otherwise defers load until component is displayed.
+Default is `false`
 - `error?: string`: override the state of the component and force the display of an externally supplied error message
 - `loaderStyles?: object`: When using default loader display, an object of overrides merge into the default styles
 - `errorStyles?: object`: When using default error display, an object of overrides merge into the default styles